CloudAstro/MicroHack/03-developer-productivity-developer-velocity/README.md

 - Understand How Development Environment can improve productivity

-- know the basics of Cloud Environment Development
+- Know the basics of Cloud Environment Development

 ## **Content and challenges**